 - Raised urinary uroporphyrin I and coproporphyrin I

 - Stable fluorescence of circulating red blood cells on exposure to UVA.

 What is the treatment for congenital erythropoietic porphyria?

 It is essential to protect the skin from all forms of daylight to reduce pain, burning, swelling and itching.
 Indoors, incandescent lamps are more suitable than fluorescent lamps and protective films can be placed on the windows to reduce the light that provokes porphyria.

-- Normal sunscreens are not effective, because porphyrins react with visible light.
-Physical blockers containing zinc and titanium or mineral makeup may provide partial protection.
+- Many sunscreens are not effective, because porphyrins react with visible light.
+Those containing zinc and titanium or mineral makeup may provide partial protection.